nepenth/knowledge-base/README.md

 ### Concurrency Models <a name="concurrency-models"></a>
-"Concurrency Models explores fundamental concepts for managing simultaneous operations in software systems, focusing on Deadlock Analysis and Parallelism vs Concurrency to ensure efficient, correct, and predictable program execution."
-(158 characters)
+**Concurrency Models**: This category explores strategies for managing simultaneous operations in software systems, focusing on deadlock analysis and the distinction between parallelism and concurrency to optimize system performance and avoid resource contention.
 *Subcategories: Deadlock Analysis, Parallelism Vs Concurrency* *Items: 2*